 He is an outstanding colleague, fully meeting our hopes and expectations for the holder of the Stassen Chair, in exemplifying scholarly commitment to innovative and top-notch research on crucially important topics in global affairs, and leading creative initiatives to translate such cutting-edge scholarship into practical action to enhance human rights worldwide.
 One of the especially admirable and distinguishing qualities of Jim’s work is his sensitivity to and ability in bridging cultural differences, as beautifully evidenced by the multi-language and cross-national collaborations he has led.”

-Deputy Director of the Middle East and North Africa Division, Human Rights Watch.
+Eric Goldstein, MA Deputy Director for the Middle East and North Africa, Human Rights Watch.

 “When I first worked with Jim at Human Rights Watch in the early 1990s he was bold, dedicated, and enterprising.
 He was self-motivated while always consultative.
 When he finished his first research and writing project, we published it and immediately hired him to carry out a second one, which he did successfully.
 Jim and I have remained friends ever since.
 In every conversation, Jim questions the conventional wisdom and welcomes alternative theories.
 His work is guided by passion, professionalism, and rigor.”

 Iain Levine, RN & LL.M Senior Human Rights Advisor, Facebook

 “Jim Ron combines a broad and impressive range of skills and experiences that allow him to provide high level, analytical skills to a range of businesses and organizations.
 He has a strong and expert commitment to human rights and a clear understanding of human rights concepts, global priorities and the landscape of the movement.